cjacker/opensource-toolchain-8051/README.md

 makebin led.hex led.bin
 ```

-There is also a header `softdelay.h` provided and pre-define some widely used softdelay functions, such as `delay200ms()`, you can used directly in your codes. for example:
+There is also a header `softdelay.h` provided for STC 8051 MCUs and pre-define some widely used softdelay functions, such as `delay200ms()`, you can used directly in your codes. for example:
 ```
 // blink.c
 // blink the led every 200ms, P21->1k o resistor->LED->GND